Hong Kong English pop: 1980s

-Modern times (2000s)
+2000s and 2010s

-Today, pop music in English language remains popular among Hongkongers, second only to C-pop.
+In the 21st century, pop music in English language remains popular among Hongkongers, second only to C-pop.
 While most Hong Kong artists now sing primarily in Cantonese, it remains common for Hong Kong artists to include English tracks in their albums.
-Some artists produce more English works than others, artists who produced substantial works in English include Wakin Chau, Chet Lam, Janice Vidal, The Pancakes, Ghost Style, etc.
+Some artists produce more English works than others.
+Artists who produced substantial works in English include Wakin Chau, Chet Lam, Janice Vidal, The Pancakes, Ghost Style, etc.

 Kelly Chen released the English language single Lover's Concerto in 1998, which became popular in South Korea in 1999.
-Faye Wong released the English language single Eyes on Me in Japan and later North America as the theme song of Final Fantasy VIII which received global exposure and critical acclaim. <dr chan] released English album Touch of Love in 2000.
+Jacky Cheung released English album Touch of Love in 2000.
 Teresa Carpio collaborated with the Hong Kong Philharmonic Orchestra in 2003, performed series of concerts and released a double disk English album.

-Other artists who are fluent in English include Coco Lee, Janice Vidal, Jill Vidal, Kelly Chen, Karen Joy Morris, Astor Fong, Fiona Sit, Edison Chen, Justin Lo, Kary Ng, Stephanie Cheng, Julio Acconci and Dino Acconci of Soler.
+Other artists who are fluent in English include Janice Vidal, Jill Vidal, Kelly Chen, Karen Joy Morris, Astor Fong, Fiona Sit, Edison Chen, Justin Lo, Kary Ng, Stephanie Cheng, Julio Acconci and Dino Acconci of Soler.

-Notably, there has been a revival of the use of the English language in the indie and alternative scenes, the language of choice among bands such as Innisfallen, Hard Candy, 22 Cats, My Little Airport, Audiotraffic, etc.
+Notably, there has been a revival of the use of the English language in the indie and alternative scenes, the language of choice among bands such as Innisfallen, Hard Candy, 22 Cats, My Little Airport, Audiotraffic, Chochukmo etc. Indie Singer-songwriters who extensively write English lyrics have also emerged, such as Jabin Law, Tomii Chan, Wong Jing, among others.
+Some of them use English as a way to express themselves more fully, while sometimes also expressing a sense of rebellion or sophistication over the Cantonese dominated mainstream music in Hong Kong.

 There is a surge in popularity with Hong Kong singers releasing audiophile CDs in English.
 The popular audiophile singers include Astor Fong, Susan Wong, Anders Nelsson and Mimi Lo.
 These audiophile CDs are mostly covers of jazz numbers or easy listening standards.

 Concerts and club gigs featuring Anders Nelsson, Teresa Carpio, Joe Junior and other singers from the 1960s and 1970s performing in English have been well attended.
 Some of these performances have been nostalgia concerts featuring hits from those decades but the trend is towards adding jazz and swing standards and rearranged versions of old hits to reflect the international popularity of light jazz.

 One of the new Hong Kong's English Pop Stars to rise to fandom is rapper and Hong Kong local Lucas Scibetta, oft referred to by his compatriots and fellow gangbangers as "SkiBs the Kid".
 His rise to fame followed the release of his hit single Hong Kong Kids, a beat-heavy anthem calling the children of Hong Kong to unite and "give it up" because they "don't give a f***".

 Meanwhile, some local musicians in Hong Kong seek to connect with the outside world, collaborating with musicians from countries of the Western world.
 In 2019, local female singer-songwriter Gin Lee collaborated with Italian singer Eros Ramazzotti, releasing an English-Italian single "Vale per sempre".
 Local electronic music producer Zight collaborated with American singer Chris Willis and Italian DJ duo Maximals, publishing their single "Work It Harder" for the British music chart.